tempus-dynamics/tempus-dynamics.github.io/insight/research-match/status-dashboard.md

 You can access your insight status dashboard by logging into the <a href="https://synapse.tempusresearch.com/recontacting/projects" target="_blank">Synapse Admin Portal</a>

-Click on the study or project you wish to see details for, then click on the blue Report link
+Click on the study or project you wish to see details for, then click on the blue Report link.

 ![](../Images/dashboard1.png)